Battle of W.l.n.d.r: Location

-Al-Masudi wrote his accounts about the Northern countries, using the verbal information of people which visited these regions, this is why some of his information has to be handled with care.
-For example, he writes that W.l.n.d.r was a Greek town between the mountains and the sea, while historians, for instance György Györffy and Gyula Kristó – accepting the claim of Josef Marquart – believe that it is not a city but a derivation of the old name of the Bulgarians: Onogur/Onogundur (Ten Oghur Tribes), which sounded *wnondur, which in old Hungarian language became nándor, from which the old Hungarian name of Belgrade, Nándorfehérvár (White castle of the Bulgarians) originates, and in the works of the Arab geographer Ahmad ibn Rustah and the Persian geographer Abu Saʿīd Gardēzī, appears as W.n.n.d.r.
-So the historians conclude that W.l.n.d.r in reality is not a town, like al-Masudi thinks, but the old name of the Bulgarians, so the battle was somewhere in the territory of the First Bulgarian Empire, so in the conflict were involved not a town and the Byzantines against the Hungarians and Pechenegs, but the Bulgarian Empire and Byzantines against the Magyars and Pechenegs.
+Al-Masudi wrote his accounts about northern countries based on verbal information from people who visited these regions.
+As a result, some of his information has to be handled with care.
+For example, he writes that W.l.n.d.r was a Greek town between the mountains and the sea, but historians such as György Györffy and Gyula Kristó – accepting the claim of Josef Marquart – believe that it was not a city but a derivation of the old name of the Bulgarians: Onogur/Onogundur (Ten Oghur Tribes), which sounded *wnondur, which in old Hungarian became nándor, from which the old Hungarian name of Belgrade, Nándorfehérvár (White castle of the Bulgarians) originates, and in the works of the Arab geographer Ahmad ibn Rustah and the Persian geographer Abu Saʿīd Gardēzī, appears as W.n.n.d.r.
+So the historians conclude that W.l.n.d.r in reality was not a town, like al-Masudi believed, but the old name of the Bulgarians, so the battle was somewhere in the territory of the First Bulgarian Empire.
+Therefore, the battle was not fought around a town between the Byzantines and the Hungarian-Pecheneg army, but rather it was a battle between the Bulgarian Empire and the Byzantines against the Magyars and Pechenegs.